 To make a reduced tax payment application, you should apply by post using form FEU8 at least 30 days before the payment is due.

-An application is required for each tour or visit to the UK.
+An application is needed for each tour or visit to the UK.
 If an appearance is added or cancelled, you must send a new FEU8 to HMRC.

 You should provide a filming schedule, showing the dates when you were involved in principal photography.

 Your UK tax bill will be worked out using the number of UK filming days divided by the number of worldwide filming days.

 Any future payments connected to the UK filming will be subject to UK tax in the same way as the original payment.
 This can include: